gilagoldstein/gilagoldstein.github.io/index.md

 - First year MPH student at Columbia Mailman School interested in social determinants of health.
 - Lover of historical fiction, biographies, and well-narrated audiobooks.
 - A green tea fanatic.

+## Current Project

+I quantify and analyze population mortality rates using Guatemalan census data at the University of Denver Ethnography Lab.
+I work to highlight health inequality and communicate those disparities through academic content (see published papers).